CODE OF CONDUCT

 Media & Public Inquiries

 It is Adaptive policy to deliver accurate and reliable information to the media, financial analysts, investors, brokers, and other members of the public.
 All public disclosures, including forecasts, press releases, speeches, and other communications, will be honest, accurate, timely, and representative of the facts.
-To ensure consistent, accurate delivery of Company information, employees are not authorized to answer questions from the news media, investors, or other members of the public regarding Company activities.
-If approached for information, you must record the name of the person making the inquiry and immediately notify the President or Chief Executive Officer.
+To ensure consistent, accurate delivery of Adaptive information, employees are not authorized to answer questions from the news media, investors, or other members of the public regarding Adaptive activities.
+If approached for information, you must record the name of the person making the inquiry and immediately notify Corporate Communications for media and public inquiries and the CFO for investor inquiries.